Who's Afraid of Nathan Law

 From the yellow umbrellas used in passive resistance to the fragmented visuals of protest ephemera, design choices stemmed from this political and cultural foundation.

 The design system centers on high-contrast graphics: bold yellow against black, distressed imagery, and fractured typography.
-These elements evoke protest, memory, and censorship—mirroring the themes of exile and resistance woven through Law’s story.
+These elements evoke protest, memory, and censorship—mirroring the themes of resistance woven through Law’s story.

 Who’s Afraid of Nathan Law premiered at the Toronto Hot Docs Festival and aired nationally on PBS as part of POV Season 37, television’s longest-running showcase for independent documentaries.